trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/concept-proposal.md

 ---
 name: Concept Proposal
-about: Submit a new concept (definition) to the corpus.
+about: Suggest a new concept (definition) to integrate into the corpus.
 The concept may have zero or more associated labels (terms).
 title: '[CONCEPT] "working title"'
 labels: ''
 assignees: ''